-In an age dependent upon technological efficiency, don’t let your company get lost in the competition.
+In an age dependent on technological efficiency, don’t let your company get lost in the competition.

 Our ancestors discovered new continents with inadequate maps, but we can’t find a new building without digital directions.